In 2013, I was at the peak of my career as a surgeon and was also running a well-known European digital health startup I had founded.

 It’s like, “Hey, I have so many friends and family members that I can talk to, why would I need to pay someone?
 I am not that person!”

 The truth is we are all that person.
 We would all benefit from that “right-brain to right-brain support”, and it doesn’t need to be something that costs a fortune.
 For example, you might find that therapeutic ear from a religious or community leader.

 And it doesn’t need to be a medical professional, either.

 In my case, I found the support I needed from a Buddhist teacher named Josh Korda.

 Keep in mind that I have tried different approaches during my life, including psychotherapy and family therapy, and have gotten some positive results, although nothing as radically transformative as getting a network of like-minded people and mentors.

 Josh, however, proved to be the most profound source of life-changing support I could hope for.
 That I found the right fit with a Buddhist teacher was somewhat miraculous, actually.

-I believe it had to do mainly with timing; I connected with Josh five years ago when I was hitting rock bottom.
+I believe it had to do mainly with timing; I connected with Josh eight years ago when I was hitting rock bottom.
 I was aware of my issues and willing to challenge myself to face my deepest, darkest fears.

 In other words, I was ready to put my head in the biggest dragon’s mouth.
 It’s not enough to find a great source of help.
 You need to be really open to self-examination.